kuehn-lars/fhdw-data-technologies/instructions/windows.md

 4. After that, you should have a terminal open where you see a new line starting with `1>`, allowing you to configure your SQL Server.

-5. Set your system administrator (SA) password with this command in the terminal:
+5. Set your system administrator (SA) password with this command in the terminal.
+Please use the password as shown (it must meet SQL Server's complexity requirements):
     ```bash
     ALTER LOGIN sa WITH PASSWORD = 'yourPassword123?';
     GO